CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 * Instead of using less than a second for the `sleep` function, use larger amount of time (e.g.: a mean of $2$ seconds) and analyze what happens in the `while` loop when the task has not been completed and we take the output from channel `results`.

 Notice that in the last example, all the tasks were running in the same process.
 However, we started motivating the use of channels saying that we might be interested in launching the tasks in different processes.
-To do that, we would need to communicate different processes in the reading/writing operations, so an especial type of channels is needed: `RemoteChannel`.
+To do that, we would need to communicate different processes in the reading/writing operations, so an especial type of channel is needed: `RemoteChannel`.
 Let's see an implementation of the previous code using them.
 The difference, in this case, is that the jobs will be executed in different processes and not in the first one as before.

 ```julia
 addprocs(4); # Add worker processes.